onthebusiness/harelang.org/content/tutorials/introduction.md

       <div class="alert">
         <strong>Note:</strong> We use terms like "borrow" and "ownership" to
         reason about memory, but this is not enforced at the language level.
 The compiler does not prevent double-free or use-after-free bugs.
+Hare does have other safety features, however, which will be addressed later on.
       </div>
 - section: Handling errors
 - title: Working with match